Image source: Photospin.com

-If you're planning to create a brochure or flyer to drum up sales or to announce a new product or service, you're probably wondering what you can do to ensure a good response.
+If you're planning to create a sales brochure or flyer to drum up business or to announce a new product or service, you're probably wondering what you can do to ensure a good response.

-After all, creating and mailing brochures represents a significant expense.
+After all, creating and mailing sales brochures represents a significant expense.
 And, cost isn't the only thing you need to worry about.
 Every piece of literature you send out or hand out leaves an impression on your prospects.
 Leave the wrong impression, and you run the risk of losing sales and alienating customers.

 So, what can you do to make your next sales brochure or flyer a winner?
-Here are 11 important copy and design tips for successful brochures.
+Here are 13 important copy and design tips for successful sales brochures.

 Before you spend any time planning a brochure, make sure you understand your customer.
 Why would they want to buy your product?
 What's the most important thing it can do for them?
 What is the most important problem your product or service can solve for them?
 If you don't know the answers to questions like these, go ask.
 Talk to your salespeople.
 Talk to customers.
 Use their answers to help decide which benefits to play up in your brochure.

 2. Plan your brochure for AIDA

 No, that's not your favorite aunt.
 AIDA is an acronym for Attention, Interest, Desire, and Action.
-To be effective, your brochure needs to get attention, get the prospect interested enough to read further, raise their desire for the product or service, and get them to take a specific action such as buy now, call and make an appointment, return a post card.
+To be effective, your sales brochure needs to get attention, get the prospect interested enough to read further, raise their desire for the product or service, and get them to take a specific action such as buy now, call and make an appointment, visit your website, or return a post card.

-3. Don't put a picture of your building on the cover of the brochure
+3. Don't put a picture of your building on the cover of the sales brochure

 Sure, you're proud of the building and the way the company has grown.
 But your customers really don't care how proud you are of your company, or how big your building is.
 The only thing they care about is whether or not your products meet their needs.
 Don't waste space you should use to sell your products and convince customers to buy now.